 Sometimes two-factor authentification can annoy you, and you might change it in the setting option.
 If you’re doing this, then kindly stop.
 It’s worth adding an extra layer of security.
 Having two “gates” is far superior to having just one.

 It would be best to educate your team members and staff on why they can no longer rely on the passwords they use for protection.
 Nowadays, Passwords are hardly secure any experienced hacker can access your details, misuse your data, and put you in a financial crunch.

 Setting up two-factor authentication on all your systems may take a little time.
-You may also need to check with your software provider to see whether two-factor authentication is available or not.
+You may also need to check with your software provider to see whether or not two-factor authentication exists.
 And if it’s not, kindly ask the provider to give that option.

 Have you set up your IT security in “castle and moat” style?
-You make sure that you verify the identity of everyone who tries to get into your system.
-Still, you give them the companies full access to roam and open any sensitive information freely once they’re in?
-This is a common practice to security that could leave you in trouble, and you also give the open invitation to a cyberattack.
+You ensure you verify the identity of everyone who tries to get into your system.
+Still, you give the companies full access to roam and open any sensitive information freely once they’re in?
+This is a common practice for security that could leave you in trouble, and you also give the open invitation to a cyberattack.

 As per reports, most of the cyberattacks are caused by inside jobs.
 All the hackers and cybercriminals make it into your internal system with one breach; all your PCs and laptops could be exposed to risk.

 Embracing the idea of a zero-trust framework can close many of the gaps that could be leaving your team and its data at risk.
 In an article for CISO Mag, Vats Srivatsan, president, and chief operating officer of ColorTokens, explains the power of zero-trust policies.
 He writes, “By definition, they enable organizations to block out new threat vectors and unknown interactions instantly instead of allowing time for such interactions to happen.”